 Closed contracts

-Responding to the clear feedback that members expected an uplift for doctors on the closed contracts (e.g. those which pre-date the 2021 terms and conditions), Government is also offering a consolidated £1400 pay uplift to everyone on these pay scales.
-This would mean a total pay increase of 7.4% to 9.2% to the 2008 SAS pay scales since 2022/23.
-View the table which details the current 2008 pay scales, and the revised pay scale on offer.
+Responding to the clear feedback that members expected an uplift for doctors on the closed contracts (e.g. those which pre-date the 2021 terms and conditions), Government also offered a consolidated £1400 pay uplift to everyone on these pay scales.
+This means a total pay increase of 7.4% to 9.2% to the 2008 SAS pay scales since 2022/23.
+View the table which details the previous 2008 pay scales, and the revised pay scale proposed from the offer which has now been implemented as of October 2024.

 The £1400 consolidated pay uplift will also be applied to pre-2008 contracts (including pre-2008 associate specialists, staff grade, etc).